davidgaribay0/career-tools/README.md

 - This way I can stay organized, do research on companies, write down notes, and put my best foot forward when applying to positions.
 - All data entered stays private on your computer.

-## Why?

-- Unfortunately in my previous two roles, I have been impacted by a reduction in force due to the macroeconomic environment.
-- I'm not a huge fan of using excel to track job application statuses.
-- I enjoy coding!

 ## Requirements
 - python 3.11 (https://www.python.org)